yackovtube/FlightSimulator/README.md

 # Flight Control Tower Simulator

 ## Setup
-To run the project install node js and npm on your machine.
+To run the project install node js, mongooseDB and npm on your machine.

 ## Installation
 Run following command in the project root directory

 ```sh
 $ npm install
 ```